Mammography: Mortality

 Only 3% to 13% of breast cancers detected by screening mammography will fall into this last category.
 Clinical trial data suggests that 1 woman per 1,000 healthy women screened over 10 years falls into this category.
 Screening mammography produces no benefit to any of the remaining 87% to 97% of women.
 The probability of a woman falling into any of the above four categories varies with age.

 A 2016 review for the United States Preventive Services Task Force found that mammography was associated with an 8%-33% decrease in breast cancer mortality in different age groups, but that this decrease was not statistically significant at the age groups of 39–49 and 70–74.
 The same review found that mammography significantly decreased the risk of advanced cancer among women aged 50 and older by 38%, but among those aged 39 to 49 the risk reduction was a non-significant 2%.
-The USPSTF made their review based on data from randomized controlled trials (RCT) studying breast cancer in women between the ages of 40-49.
+The USPSTF made their review based on data from randomized controlled trials (RCT) studying breast cancer in women between the ages of 40–49.

-The lack of effectiveness of mammography screening in reducing mortality may be explained by cancers caused by mammograms.

 False positives

 The goal of any screening procedure is to examine a large population of patients and find the small number most likely to have a serious condition.
 These patients are then referred for further, usually more invasive, testing.
 Thus a screening exam is not intended to be definitive; rather it is intended to have sufficient sensitivity to detect a useful proportion of cancers.
 The cost of higher sensitivity is a larger number of results that would be regarded as suspicious in patients without disease.
 This is true of mammography.
-The patients without disease who are called back for further testing from a screening session (about 7%) are sometimes referred to as "false positives".
+The patients without disease who are called back for further testing from a screening session (about 7%) are sometimes referred to as "false positives."
 There is a trade-off between the number of patients with disease found and the much larger number of patients without disease that must be re-screened.

 Research shows that false-positive mammograms may affect women's well-being and behavior.
 Some women who receive false-positive results may be more likely to return for routine screening or perform breast self-examinations more frequently.
 However, some women who receive false-positive results become anxious, worried, and distressed about the possibility of having breast cancer, feelings that can last for many years.

 False positives also mean greater expense, both for the individual and for the screening program.
 Since follow-up screening is typically much more expensive than initial screening, more false positives (that must receive follow-up) means that fewer women may be screened for a given amount of money.
 Thus as sensitivity increases, a screening program will cost more or be confined to screening a smaller number of women.